May and other EU leaders ask each other for Brexit help

 Tusk said he would call an additional summit in mid-November to seal any deal with Britain.

-British Brexit Minister Dominic Raab told London’s LBC radio that if the EU did not move toward Britain’s position, it would be “lose-lose” for both sides.
+British Brexit Minister Dominic Raab told London’s LBC radio that if the EU did not move towards Britain’s position, it would be “lose-lose” for both sides.

 But the summit host, Austrian Chancellor Sebastian Kurz, said that, while a no-deal Brexit would be difficult for the EU, it would be terrible for Britain.